Social Distancing by the Thousands: How Our BT710 Makes it Easy

 Another strategy is contact tracing, which means attempting to reconstruct thef contacts made by a person who has become infected.
 While effective, it’s often very difficult to build a reliable timeline of who an infected person has been exposed to.
 People aren’t necessarily able to recall everyone they’ve been around and may not be aware in the first place.

 However, as more governments, schools, workplaces, and others explore options for resuming public life in shared public spaces, it has also become obvious that human error and indoor environments make it difficult, if not sometimes nearly impossible, to consistently practice the caution needed to produce those results.
-As with so many other problems like this, the best and most reliable solutions lie within the realm of the Internet of Things (IoT) – Laird Connectivity's Sentrius™ BT710 wearable tracker/multi-sensor, which is based on Zephyr RTOS, is a great way to automate and simplify the challenges of social distancing and contact tracing.
+As with so many other problems like this, the best and most reliable solutions lie within the realm of the Internet of Things (IoT) – Laird Connectivity's Sentrius™ BT710 wearable contact tracer/multi-sensor, which is based on Zephyr RTOS, is a great way to automate and simplify the challenges of social distancing and contact tracing.